Subscribe

 We need more Black farmers to help tackle the UK food crisis

 Agriculture is still the least ethnically diverse job sector in the country.
+We speak to BPOC farmers about the changing face of the industry.

 May 29